fehbari/sunshine-scripts/README.md

 ### Optional Tools

 - **[RTSS (RivaTuner Statistics Server)](https://www.guru3d.com/files-details/rtss-rivatuner-statistics-server-download.html)** - Used for managing FPS limits and on-screen overlays.
 This is optional, as the NVIDIA frame limiter will be set via `frl-toggle` even without RTSS.
-- **[RTSS CLI](https://github.com/xanderfrangos/rtss-cli)** - Command-line interface for RTSS to manage FPS limits and overlays from scripts.
+- **[rtss-cli](https://github.com/xanderfrangos/rtss-cli)** - Command-line interface for RTSS to manage FPS limits and overlays from scripts.

 In both scripts (`start_streaming.bat` and `stop_streaming.bat`), an extra environment variable controls whether RTSS settings are applied.
 If you don’t have RTSS installed, set this variable to `false`.